 The objective will be above all to maintain your muscle mass.

 Choose 2/3 isolated abdominal exercises and place them at the end of the workout.

 Take a look at this sit-up article.

-Supplements are not necessary, however, if you want to buy something, here are some suggestions.
+No supplements are necessary, however, if you want to buy something, here are some suggestions.

-You will have days when the energy will be low and this type of supplements will help to maintain a good level of intensity in training.
+You will have days when the energy will be low and this type of supplements will help to maintain a good level of training intensity.

 The thermogenic should contain something to give you energy.

 It also helps in controlling appetite.